Advertisement

 560 | 198 | 65 | Manchester United | 1 European Cup, 2 First Division titles |

-A direct, tricky attacker, with close control and a small-touch dribbling style, Messi’s ability to weave through defences and deliver breathtaking moments has been one of the greatest pleasures of those lucky enough to have witnessed him.
+The greatest Blaugrana player in history is a direct, tricky attacker, with close control and a small-touch dribbling style.
+Messi’s ability to weave through defences and deliver breathtaking moments has been one of the greatest pleasures of those lucky enough to have witnessed him.
+Some might argue that his place should be at first, considering all the wonders he has done at Barcelona.

 Games | Goals | Assists | Main Clubs | Major Wins |